nfdi4objects/n4o-graph-importer/README.md

 Delete collection data from the knowledge graph and from staging area.
 The collection will still be registered.

+### GET /terminology

+...

+### GET /terminology/:id

+...

+### GET /terminology/:id/:file

+Returns a file from the staging area of a registered terminology.

 ## Configuration

 Environment variables: